 - A. Scheduling Cases: Judge Beetlestone's Scheduling Order usually will assign a case to a trial pool.
 All parties, witnesses and counsel can expect their cases to be tried during the trial pool period and should arrange their schedules accordingly.
 Judge Beetlestone will make every effort to give counsel reasonable notice of a trial date within the trial pool period and will attempt to notify counsel at least 72 hours and in no event less than 24 hours before the day trial is to commence.
 At the request of counsel, Judge Beetlestone may list non-jury trials or complex matters for a special listing/date-certain.
 The Court may start as early as 9:00 a.m. and may sit until 5:00 p.m. or later.
 Questions relating to scheduling matters should be directed to Judge Beetlestone's Deputy Clerk. - B. Continuances: Requests for continuances are strongly discouraged.
 In civil cases, counsel must have good cause for the request.
 If good cause exists, a continuance must be sought as soon as possible.
-Requests for continuances must be in writing and should be sent by overnight mail to chambers with a copy to opposing counsel.
+Requests for continuances must be in writing and should be e-mailed and sent by overnight mail to chambers with a copy to opposing counsel.
 A formal motion is not required.
-The party requesting a continuance must present the position of opposing counsel.
-If opposing counsel opposes the request, the requesting party must set up a conference call with the Court to resolve the matter.
+The party requesting a continuance must present the position of opposing